pswhdev/parenting_in_munich/README.md

 All text content for the posts was created with the assistance of AI for educational purposes only, and it was not verified for accuracy.

 The Readme was based on the example by [Kera Cudmore - Readme Examples](https://github.com/kera-cudmore/readme-examples/blob/main/README.md?plain=1) and [Mark Daniel - My Fishing Adventures](https://github.com/markdaniel1982/MD82-P4/blob/main/README.md).
-For the full manual testing section of the TESTING.md I tok inspiration on [Amy Richardson's - BakeStock Project](https://github.com/amylour/BakeStock).
+For the full manual testing section of the TESTING.md I took inspiration on [Amy Richardson's - BakeStock Project](https://github.com/amylour/BakeStock).

 ---